Hermaphroditus: Cult and worship

 The oldest traces of the cult in Greek countries are found in Cyprus.
 Here, according to Macrobius (Saturnalia, iii.
 8), there was a bearded statue of a male Aphrodite, called Aphroditus by Aristophanes.
+According to Photius, Aphroditus and Hermaphroditus are the same god.
 Philochorus in his Atthis (ap.
-Macrobius loc. cit.) further identified this divinity, at whose sacrifices men and women exchanged garments, with the Moon.
+Macrobius loc. cit.) further identified Aphroditus, at whose sacrifices men and women exchanged garments, with the Moon.
 A terracotta plaque from the 7th century BC depicting Aphroditos, which was found in Perachora, suggests it was an archaic Greek cult.

 The deification and the origins of the cult of Hermaphroditus beings stem from Eastern religions, where the hermaphrodite nature expressed the idea of a primitive being that united both sexes.
 This double sex also attributed to Dionysus and Priapus – the union in one being of the two principles of generation and conception – denotes extensive fertilizing and productive powers.

-This Cyprian Aphrodite is the same as the later Hermaphroditos, which simply means Aphroditos in the form of a herma, and first occurs in the Characters (16) of Theophrastus.
+The earliest reference to him is in the Characters (16) of Theophrastus.
 After its introduction at Athens (probably in the 5th century BC), the importance of this deity seems to have declined.
 It appears no longer as the object of a special cult, but limited to the homage of certain sects, expressed by superstitious rites of obscure significance.

 We find in Alciphron that there was at Athens a temple of Hermaphroditus.
-The passage proposes that he might be considered as the deity who presided over married people; the strict union between husband and wife being aptly represented by a deity, who was male and female inseparably blended together.
+The passage proposes that he might be considered as the deity who presided over married people.
+The strict union between husband and wife would be aptly represented by a deity who was male and female inseparably blended together.

 In the Greek Anthology, at the chapter in which describe the statues in the Baths of Zeuxippus, it also mentions and describes a statue of Hermaphroditus.